jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 - Return model with most votes

 e.g. for each point, vote for all lines that *could* pass through it; true lines will pass through many points and thus receive many votes

+Turning image space into parameter space.
+Rearranging $y = mx + b$ into $y - mx = b$ where $b$ and $m$ are the variables instead of $y$ and $x$.

+We can alternative transform it using Book's Convention: $x\sin(\theta) + y\cos(\theta) + r = 0$.
+Then, $x\sin(\theta) + y\cos(\theta) = \rho$

+Advantages
+- Can handle high percentage of outliers: each point votes separately
+- Can detect multiple instances of a model in a single pass
+Disadvantages:
+- Complexity of search time increases exponentially with the number of model parameters
+- Can be tricky to pick a good bin size

+## Stereo
+Computing depth from multiple images.
+Formulated as a correspondence problem: dtermine match between location of a scene point in one image and its location in another.

+Disparity: $d = x - x' = \frac{bf}{Z}$ where $b$ is baseline, $x$ is distance from $O$ to epipolar line, and $x'$ is distance from $O'$ to epipolar line. $Z$ is distance from $b$ to target $X$.

+Simple stereo algorithm
+1. Rectify images (make epipolar lines horizontal)
+2. For each pixel
+	1. Find epipolar line
+	2. Scan line for best match
+	3. Compute depth from disparity

+Naive approach, pixel-based often lacks content.
+What we can try is min SSD-error of a window-based approach.

+Another approach is to match the edges (the zero-crossings) at different scales.

+Note: Sum squared differences (SSD) is the same as Normalized Cross Correlation (NCC)

+## Optical Flow
+Determine how objects (and/or the camera itself) move in the 3D world

+Difficulty comes as motion is geometric whereas optical flow is radiometric